-To help you find a gentle nipple cream or balm for breastfeeding, we’ve compiled this handy list of recommended products available in Australia to get you started in your search.
+To help you find a soothing cream for your nipples, we’ve compiled this list of fab brands available in Australia to get you started in your search.

 Some brands have offered exclusive offers for Mum’s Grapevine readers.
 These offers may include exclusions and expiry without notice.
 Please direct all inquiries directly to the linked website.

-Here are 13 creams and balms for soothing sore, cracked nipples:
+Here are 13 of the best nipple creams and balms in Australia:

 This 100% organic cream contains mango seed and calendula for relieving irritation and healing the skin, while Shea and Cocoa Butter restores moisture and creates a barrier against chapping.
 Lanolin-free, you can use it between every feed.

 A combination of mango seed butter and olive oil make Mumasil Nipple Balm buttery-soft and easy to apply.
 Designed specially to help with the repair of broken, cracked and sore skin during breastfeeding, it’s all-natural and vegan-friendly.